-Plastic: #1 – #2 bottles and jugs – water, soda, sports drinks; detergent and shampoo containers (plastics with a neck).
+Plastic: #1 – #2 bottles and jugs only – water, soda, sports drinks; detergent and shampoo containers (plastics with a neck).
 NOTE: Plastic #1 & #2 containers such as ‘hinged’, take-out or produce containers are not recyclable.
 Aluminum, steel & bi-metal: food & beverage cans and lids – opened with a can opener or pull-top ring.
 Mixed Paper: including newspaper & inserts, magazines, catalogs, junk mail, phone books, box board, paper bags, TP & paper towel tubes; cardboard.
 Empty box and brake down before placing into cart.
 For more information, copy & paste this: https://recyclingsimplified.com/ into your browser for Recycling Simplified.

 Item that CANNOT be recycled in carts

 #1 & #2 plastic containers such as hinged, takeout or (fruit) produce containers are not part of the City’s curbside program.
-Neither are #3 – #7 Plastics, cartons (self-stable or refrigerated) and glass bottles and jars are not recyclable curbside.
+Neither are #3 – #7 Plastics, cartons (self-stable or refrigerated) and glass bottles and jars.
 Containers with foods or liquids.
 Containers that contained hazardous materials such as oil or antifreeze.
 Styrofoam, aluminum foil, pie tins.
 Plastic wrap, plastic bags, flower pots, hoses, mirrors or plastic toys.
 Scrap metal, plastic furniture,; batteries; pet waste or yard waste.

 Contamination in the Recycling Stream